-This is a learning opportunity for you to develop an understanding of the duties and responsibilities of a Victim-offender Dialogue (VOD) coordinator/facilitator, who works directly with victims of property related crimes and youth offenders towards meaningfully repairing the harm, while using restorative:
+This is a learning opportunity for you to develop an understanding of the duties and responsibilities of a Victim-Offender Dialogue (VOD) coordinator/facilitator, who works directly with victims of property related crimes and youth offenders towards meaningfully repairing the harm.

 - Gain knowledge and understanding of: